British Airways boss says taking drastic action to make it through winter

-LONDON, Sept 16 (Reuters) - British Airways is taking every measure possible to make it through the winter and does not expect a quick return to flying because passengers remain too scared to travel, its boss said on Wednesday.
+LONDON (Reuters) - British Airways is having to take every measure possible to make it through the winter because a fear of flying during the pandemic has destroyed any hope of a rapid return to normality, its boss said on Wednesday.

-BA CEO Alex Cruz told a parliamentary select committee that the airline was running at 25 to 30% of its normal flight schedule, prompting it to cut thousands of jobs.
+BA CEO Alex Cruz told a parliamentary select committee that the airline was running at 25 to 30% of its normal flight schedule, prompting it to cut thousands of jobs because “fewer flights means fewer people required to actually service them”.

 “This is the worst crisis that British Airways has gone through in its 100 years of history,” he said.
 “We’re still fighting for our own survival.